 In May 2000 he was appointed as Senior Lecturer and Honorary Consultant Surgeon to Imperial College and St Mary’s NHS Trust.
-He moved to NWLH NHS Trust in November 2004 and his current post involves Gastrointestinal, Laparoscopic and Daycase Surgery with a very strong commitment to teaching.
+He moved to LNWU NHS Trust in November 2004 and his current post involves Gastrointestinal, Laparoscopic and Daycase Surgery with a very strong commitment to teaching.

 Mr Gould is committed to teaching, training and examining, both at undergraduate and postgraduate level.
-As well as teaching on a number of specialist postgraduate surgical courses and training doctors at all levels of seniority, I am also an Honorary Senior Lecturer at imperial College of Science, Technology and Medicine.
+As well as teaching on a number of specialist postgraduate surgical courses and training doctors at all levels of seniority, I am also an Honorary Senior Lecturer at Imperial College of Science, Technology and Medicine.
 This involves teaching and examining on the MBBS Course, having students attached to my surgical team, and teaching on a number of BSc courses.